 Changing the default font is easy: go into Options, click the Stationery and Fonts button to open the Stationery dialog then pick a different font.
 The font for new mail messages is used when composing HTML email or typing notes in calendar, contacts, and tasks items.
 The font for composing and reading plain text messages is also used when 'read as plain text' is enabled.
 You can select a Theme (stationery) to use, if desired, but stationery may have font assignments which override the settings here.

-To change the fonts in Outlook 2010, you'll need to go to File, Options, Mail.
+To change the fonts in Outlook 2010 and up, you'll need to go to File, Options, Mail.
 The Stationery and Fonts button is near the top of the dialog.
 In Outlook 2007 and earlier, you'll go to Tools, Options, Mail format tab, Stationery and Fonts button.

 These options won't change the font assigned to +Body style in Outlook 2010 or Outlook 2007 and this Body style is what causes most of the "font confusion" in Outlook.

 Is there any benefit to changing the body style instead of just assigning a new font in Stationery and Fonts?

 Yes and No.